The Early Bird Catches the Leak: Unveiling Timing Side Channels in LLM Serving Systems: Side-channel Analysis and Evaluation

 \subsection{Inferring Documents on Commodity LLM}

 {The KV cache can be shared among the same user, within an organization, or even across organizations~\cite{gustanford}, creating the potential for cross-user information leaks.
 In our research, we discovered that such leaks are feasible even in remote attack scenarios, particularly when the target LLM processes documents.
-To demonstrate this, we utilized a document summarization application powered by a commodity LLM API service, where all user requests are processed using the same developer’s API key, with both the victim and the attacker are standard users of the application.
+To demonstrate this, we utilized a document summarization application powered by a commodity LLM API service, where all user requests are processed using the same developer’s API key, and both the victim and the attacker are standard users of the application.
 We provide an end-to-end demonstration showing how an adversary could infer processed documents from the application through the KV cache side channels.
 Importantly, such cross-user attacks fundamentally do not require application-specific vulnerabilities, as the KV cache can be shared across organizations~\cite{gustanford}.
 However, our use of the application highlights the privacy risks inherent to LLM-powered applications, even when they fully comply with the guidelines provided by the LLM service.}

 {Note that the observation of the document uploaded to an LLM service, even when the content of the document is known, can expose an organization's interest, with substantial privacy and competitive ramifications across various domains.
 For example, a law firm relying on an LLM-based document processor could unknowingly disclose its involvement in complex litigation or pivotal mergers, tipping off opposing parties about strategic decisions before they become public.
-Similarly, an investment firm analyzing financial statements might inadvertently signal which companies it views as high-potential opportunities, allowing competitors to anticipate emerging deals or investment moves.}